MOKA108/DEVOPS-Project/README.md

 ### 6. Kubernetes & Minikube

-This step deploys the application and its database to a Kubernetes cluster, providing scalability, resilience, and simplified management.
-Kubernetes manifests define the deployments, services, and persistent storage, allowing you to orchestrate and monitor your app in a production-like environment.
+This step deploys the application and its database to a Kubernetes cluster, offering scalability, resilience and streamlined management.
+Kubernetes manifests define deployments, services and persistent storage, enabling you to orchestrate and monitor your application in a production-like environment.

 #### Prerequisites